Batchewana First Nation: Robinson Huron Treaty, 1850

 The Robinson Huron Treaty of 1850 was signed at Sault Ste.
 Marie by representatives of the Ojibways along the eastern and northern shores of Lake Huron.
-The bands ceded their territories to the Crown, except for "reserves" set aside, along with other concessions.
+The bands ceded their territories to the Crown, except for "reserves" set aside, along with other concessions in exchange for a one-time payment of £2,165, with an annual payment of £600 to be paid to each band.
 Reserve No. 15, given to Nebenaigoching and his Band included: